amss-stat/estimating-sample-mean-standard-deviation/README.md

 Given a set of summary statistics (e.g., sample size, median, minimum/maximum, and/or quartiles), the tool:

-1. Infers candidate distribution parameters using pretrained neural networks
+1. Infers sample mean and standard deviation using pretrained neural networks
-2. Reconstructs the implied mean and standard deviation
+2. Reconstruct the latent distribution
 3. Selects the best-fitting distribution by comparing theoretical and observed quantiles

 This framework enables accurate estimation even under **skewed or non-normal distributions**, where traditional methods often perform poorly.